drchriscole/r-shiny-electron/README.md

 _NOT FOR PRODUCTION_

+## To fix

+The `add-cran-binary-pkgs.R` has an unsatisfied dependency itself.
+Fix to not use it or do something different.

 ## Quickstart

 * Clone
 * `npm install`
 * Download mac binaries `./get-r-mac.sh`
+* FIXME - manually install the 'automagic' library within the `r-mac/R` install.
 * Download shiny `Rscript add-cran-binary-pkgs.R`
 * `npm start`
+* Build a package with `npm run package`

 ## Contribute